 SECTION 2.
 The Board of Directors shall meet at least three times per year.
-The format for Board meetings and/ or voting at the meetings may include conference calls, electronic meetings via the Internet, or other formats that include remote participation by Board members.
+The format for Board meetings and/or voting at the meetings may include conference calls, electronic meetings via the Internet, or other formats that include remote participation.

-Article X: Committees
+■ Article X: Committees

 SECTION 1.
-Thepurpose of any committee shall be to assist the Board of Directors to govern or monitor activities of the Association more effectively.
+The purpose of any committee shall be to assist

+the Board of Directors to govern or monitor activities of the Association more effectively.